 Shift workers: If you have a second or third shift job that requires you to sleep during the daytime, it is even more

 important for you to ensure that your bedroom is dark.
-Ensure your sleep time is as dark as possible.
+Your very own job is considered to be a

 If you leave lights on outside your house, please turn your outdoor lights off too.
-For it is very selfish to protect
+For it is quite selfish to

-you and your family from the long term damaging effects of light pollution, and yet not to give your neighbors the same consideration.
+protect you and your family from the long term damaging effects of light pollution, and yet not to give your neighbors the same

 Practical Actions - Tips for how to better deal with Light Pollution from others